 LifePac is a teacher-led PRINT publication, meaning it gets mailed to your door as a boxed curriculum.
-This means it is great for use in schools if you’re a school teacher or principal.
+This means it is excellent for school use if you’re a school teacher or principal.

 Weaver by Alpha Omega Publications

-All the curriculum produced by Alpha Omega are written from a strong Christian perspective.
-Because the program is written by Americans, it also has a strong American flavour to it.
+All the curricula produced by Alpha Omega are written from a solid Christian perspective.
+Because Americans write the program, it also has a strong American flavor.

 It has also been said that this course is quite patriotic.
 Some like this.
 Others do not.

 Something people will feel strongly about is that Alpha Omega teaches from a creationist perspective.
-I used this curriculum when I was a homeschooler and my family loved this about it.
-In fact, it was a reason they chose this curriculum.
+I used this curriculum when I was a homeschooler, and my family loved this about it.
+It was a reason they chose this curriculum.